gjcooper/DTI-Presentation/slideshow.md

 ### - Co-registration
 ]
 .right-column[
-This involves registering either a b0 image from the diffusion sequence or the mean b0 if multiple b0 were acquired to a structural image (MPRAGE or similar).
+This involves registering either a B0 image from the diffusion sequence or the mean B0 if multiple B0 were acquired to a structural image (MPRAGE or similar).

 Depending upon the later analysis steps this pre-processing step may or may not be necessary, however it is generally advisable as it allows individual diffusion results to be displayed overlaid on a higher resolution image, allowing the viewer to visualise position in the brain for significant features.

 The method that FSL uses is to run a linear registration with 6 degrees of freedom.

-An additional steps can be to register each participants structural image to a standard brain (a popular choice is the [MNI brain](https://www.mcgill.ca/bic/resources/brain-atlases/human)).
+An additional step can be to register each participants structural image to a standard brain (a popular choice is the [MNI brain](https://www.mcgill.ca/bic/resources/brain-atlases/human)).
 This then allows the results from each individual brain to be compared in a standard space.
 ]
 ---
 template: centred
-## Further Analysis
+## Finalising the analysis
 ---
 .left-column[
 ## Analysis